jeswid/dbt_fundamentals/README.md

 - **dbt_project.yml**: Configuration file for DBT projects.
 - **models/**: Contains SQL files representing DBT models created during the course.
 - **tests/**: Unit tests for validating data models and transformations.
-- **docs/**: Documentation on the models, tests, and project setup.

 ### How to Use
 1. **Clone the Repository**: